-As a first step in the intraday capacity calculation process, the CCC shall merge the individual lists of CNECs provided by all Core TSOs in accordance with Article 5(4) into a single list, which shall constitute the initial list of CNECs.

-- 2. Subsequently, the CCC shall use the initial list of CNECs pursuant to paragraph 1, the CGM pursuant to Article 4(8) and the GSK for each bidding zone in accordance with Article 9 to calculate the initial flow-based parameters for each ID CC MTU. - 3.
-The initial flow-based parameters shall be calculated pursuant to Article 12 and shall consist of the PTDF{init} and $\vec{F}{ref,init}$ values for each initial CNEC, as well as for additional elements part of the pre-defined static list of network elements with contingencies mentioned in Article 16 (2)(a).
+- 1. As a first step in the intraday capacity calculation process, the CCC shall merge the individual lists of CNECs provided by all Core TSOs in accordance with Article 5(4) into a single list, which shall constitute the initial list of CNECs. - 2.
+Subsequently, the CCC shall use the initial list of CNECs pursuant to paragraph 1, the CGM pursuant to Article 4(7) and the GSK for each bidding zone in accordance with Article 9 to calculate the initial flow-based parameters for each ID CC MTU. - 3.
+The initial flow-based parameters shall be calculated pursuant to Article 12 and shall consist of the PTDF{init} and $\vec{F}{ref,init}$ values for each initial CNEC.

-Article 16.Definition of final list of CNECs for intraday capacity calculation
+Article 16.Definition of final list of CNECs and MNECs for intraday capacity calculation